 One of my discoveries was that supergranules have a tendency to line up into north-south columns (aligned with the rotation axis of the sun).
 This had not been predicted by theories about the physics of the sun’s surface, so it was a very interesting and exciting discovery.

 This alignment pattern is very weak, and so it was difficult to see in most flow maps.
 That explains why it had not been reported previous to my research.
 But I used some mathematical techniques to show that the alignment is very real and statistically significant.

 Giant Cell Boundaries

-As I began to investigate the possible cause of this alignment, it led to a further discovery.
+Investigating the possible cause of this alignment led to a further discovery.
 I was able to detect something that had only been described in theory: giant cell boundaries.
 Giant cells are much larger and slower versions of supergranules.
 They were predicted to exist but had not been detected previously because their motions are so slow compared to supergranules and granules.